annadutko/UdacityProgect/README.md

 1.6 - Give an example of using API by wrapping programme.

 1.7 - Write suggestion for making research baced on API.

+---Seconf Stage---

+Done:

+2.1 - Read the description of standart Python library - 19.2. json — JSON encoder and decoder.

+2.2 - Write the description of JSON opportunities.